bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

     .. bokeh-plot:: docs/user_guide/examples/styling_math_text_tick_labels.py
         :source-position: above

-You also have the option to use
+You also have the option to use the `LaTeX extensions included in MathJax`_.
+For example, use the `color extension`_ to change the color of the rendered LaTeX notation: ``\color{white} \sin(x)``.

-To use MathML, you need to use Bokeh's :class:`~bokeh.models.text.MathML` model.
-This model has a ``text`` property that accept a raw string literal containing mathematical notation.
+To add mathematical notations written in MathML, use Bokeh's :class:`~bokeh.models.text.MathML` model directly.
+This model has a ``text`` property that accepts a string containing MathML.
+For more information, see :class:`~bokeh.models.text.MathML` in the |reference guide|.

-TBD: Example with MathML

 .. note::
     There are limitations to how much of LaTeX MathJax supports.
 See the